stroncium/nodejs-procfs/api.md

 ### processFds ([pid])
 Parses list of `/proc/<pid>/fd/*` entries.

+Note: In a multithreaded process, the contents of this directory are not available if the main thread has already terminated (typically by calling pthread_exit).

  - **`pid`** integer: process PID, `self` process if undefined
  - returns Array\<integer>: process's current open fds
 ***